 I am allllllll about working smarter, and more efficiently.
-If there are things I can do to save myself a few minutes here and there, then I'm all over it.
-As a Squarespace user, there are a few things you can do to make your website more social media friendly.
+If there are things I can do to save myself a few minutes here and there, then I’m all over it.
+As a website owner, there are a few Squarespace social media features you can use to make your website more social media friendly.

 1. Connect your accounts

 This is a basic step, but an important one.
 How can people follow you on social media, if it’s hard to find links to your social media?
 When you connect your accounts, make sure to check the box that says Show Push Option.
 This will come into play in #5 of this list.

 When you post your website (in Facebook groups, for example), having your logo pop-up is a good way to grab more attention.
 Under Design, there’s a tab for Logo and Title.
 At the bottom of this section, you’ll see a section for Social Sharing Logo.
 Blog posts will use their own thumbnail images when posted online.